Emergency Communications Dispatch Center

 Loyola's public safety communications center is the link between the police services division and Loyola's Evergreen Campus, its satellite campuses, external emergency agencies, and the general public.
-The communications center is staffed by highly trained public safety officers and is in operation 24 hours a day, seven days a week.
+The communications center is staffed by highly trained public safety officers in operation 24 hours a day, seven days a week.
 Public safety officers are adept at conflict resolution, the ability to think clearly in cases of emergencies, prioritizing calls, and effectively assisting campus police in detecting, deterring, and resolving crimes and incidents.

 Public safety officers receive thousands of phone calls every year for information, services, and complaints as well as emergency 911 calls.
 Public safety officers are initial contact persons with the public and have the large responsibility in each instance of portraying the professionalism and customer service skills that will leave the public with a lasting positive image of the University.

 Public safety officers dispatch campus police to all emergencies and service calls.
 Public safety officers coordinate the dispatch of campus police with that of external emergency response agencies.

 The CCTV (Closed Circuit Television) System is used to monitor the activities on all campus and the satellite campus at the Timonium Graduate Center.
 Public safety officers monitor the CCTV System 24 hours a day, seven days a week.
 The cameras are used to deter criminal activity and mischievous behavior, as well as used as an investigative tool in a reactive capacity.

 The 911 system was developed in a cooperative effort between Loyola and the Baltimore City Police Department.
 This system provides vital information to the Loyola communications center including the exact address and phone number of the location from which the call was made.
 The satellite campuses at the Timonium Graduate Center and the Columbia Graduate Center, though in different jurisdictions, have also been incorporated into the 911 system.
 The Loyola communications center also receives this information.